Lettie Alston

-Lettie Beckon Alston (1953-2014) is an American composer known for her piano work and a longstanding series of concerts, "Lettie Alston and Friends."
+Lettie Beckon Alston (1953 – March 31, 2014) was an American composer known for her piano work and a longstanding series of concerts, "Lettie Alston and Friends".

 Biography

-Alston was born in 1953 in Detroit.
+Alston was born in 1953 in Detroit, Michigan, United States.

 Alston attended Wayne State University for her undergraduate and masters degrees.
-In 1983, she earned her doctorate in musical composition from the University of Michigan (UM) where she had studied with Leslie Bassett, William Bolcom and Eugene Kurtz.
-She was the first African-American to earn this degree from UM.
+In 1983, she earned her doctorate in musical composition from the University of Michigan (UM), where she had studied with Leslie Bassett, William Bolcom and Eugene Kurtz.
+She was the first African American to earn this degree from UM.

+In 1991, Alston joined the faculty at Oakland University as associate professor of music in the Department of Music, Theatre and Dance.

 Work

-Alston's work includes traditional, as well as electronic instruments.
-She has composed for orchestra, chamber and vocal groups.
+Alston's work included traditional, as well as electronic instruments.
+She composed for orchestra, chamber and vocal groups.

-In 1995, Alston started a series of concerts at Oakland University called, "Lettie Alston and Friends."
+In 1995, Alston started a series of concerts at Oakland University called "Lettie Alston and Friends".
 The concerts featured contemporary classical music usually based around a central theme.
 The last of these concerts took place in 2008.

-In 2001, her work was recorded on a two CD set, Keyboard Maniac.
+In 2001, her work was recorded on a two-CD set, Keyboard Maniac.
 The set highlighted both her work on acoustic and electric piano.

-She died in 2014 while vacationing in Hawaii.
+Alston died on March 31, 2014, while vacationing in Hawaii.